KordingLab/KordingLab.github.io/_posts/2019-11-20-intro-resources.md

     mv /home/myusername/old-project /data/ # move the entire directory (this can take a while) ln -s /data/myusername/old-project ~/old-project # create symbolic link ls -lh ~ # listing files, I should now see that "~/old-project" takes up zero space, and points to a different location in /data

+**Conda clean-up**

+An easy way to free up some space in your home directory is to clean up unused conda tarballs and cached files.
+Run the following command:

+    conda clean -a

+This can free upwards of 1-10 GB, depending on how many conda environments you have!

 #### CPU/GPU usage